jack0liu/pbkdf2/README.md

-Go package for PBKDF2, compatible with java PBKDF2KeyImpl class
+Go package for PBKDF2, compatible with java